 Research has proven that success in learning can be affected by the time of day in which you study.

-You have a moderate preference for learning early in the day.
-You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
+You have a moderate preference for learning later in the day.
+You are alert and do your best work after midday.
+It may take you a long time to wake up in the morning.